Ajoo/ajoo.github.io-src/content/SDR GNSS/Intro.md

 I will go into further detail into the hardware in my next blog post so don't worry if you don't understand what this is for just yet.
 This section is only meant to give you an idea of what you'll need and the costs associated.
 The particular choices I made are:

 * [RTL-SDR Blog USB Dongle](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Telescopic/dp/B011HVUEME/ref=lp_10230687011_1_1?srs=10230687011&ie=UTF8&qid=1482078660&sr=8-1) ($26) I chose this over other generic USB DVB-T TV dongles because it has a software enabled bias-T which allows me to power an active antenna without additional hardware or soldering mods.
-It also has other nice enhancements over regular dongles for use in Software Defined Radio.
-You could also get the version without the antennas which comes out cheaper ($20) since we're mostly interested in using a GPS antenna.
+It also has other nice enhancements over regular dongles for use in Software Defined Radio and an SMA antenna connector instead of the more common MCX which is great since we won't need additional parts to plug in our GPS antenna.
+You could also get the version without the two telescopic antennas which comes out cheaper ($20) since we're mostly interested in using a GPS antenna.
 * [GPS Active Antenna](https://www.amazon.com/Waterproof-Active-Antenna-28dB-Gain/dp/B00LXRQY9A/ref=lp_10008493011_1_1?srs=10008493011&ie=UTF8&qid=1482079461&sr=8-1) ($15) Any active GPS antenna should do, there are plenty available at Amazon and other specialized sellers.

 Below is a picture I took of the USB dongle and the GPS antenna with a 2 Euro coin for scale: